 loading...

-Reservoir Rescue: Recognizing Drowning Risk and Hypothermia in Open Water A rescue at Calgary’s Glenmore Reservoir highlights how quickly water emergencies can develop — and how basic first aid knowledge can make a difference.
+A rescue at Calgary’s Glenmore Reservoir highlights how quickly water emergencies can develop — and how basic first aid knowledge can make a difference.
 Across Canada, including Vancouver and throughout British Columbia, lakes and reservoirs are popular for recreation and exercise.
-Whether jogging along the
+Whether jogging along the seawall or paddling on local waterways, understanding water safety and

 Reservoir Rescue: Recognizing Drowning Risk and Hypothermia in Open Water Read More »

-Cardiac Emergencies at Border Crossings: How CPR and AED Use Can Save Lives Understanding Sudden Cardiac Emergencies A sudden cardiac emergency occurs when the heart stops pumping effectively, preventing blood and oxygen from reaching vital organs.
+A sudden cardiac emergency occurs when the heart stops pumping effectively, preventing blood and oxygen from reaching vital organs.
 When this happens, a person may collapse, lose consciousness, and stop breathing normally.
-Cardiopulmonary resuscitation (CPR) and the use
+Cardiopulmonary resuscitation (CPR) and the use of an automated external defibrillator (AED) can help maintain circulation and restore a normal heart rhythm until

 Cardiac Emergencies at Border Crossings: How CPR and AED Use Can Save Lives Read More »

-Water Rescue Awareness: Recognizing Drowning Risks and the Importance of First Aid Understanding Drowning Emergencies in Open Water Drowning emergencies can develop quickly in oceans, lakes, or rivers when a person is unable to stay afloat or breathe effectively.
-Fatigue, waves, strong currents, or unexpected conditions can make it difficult for swimmers to remain above
+Drowning emergencies can develop quickly in oceans, lakes, or rivers when a person is unable to stay afloat or breathe effectively.
+Fatigue, waves, strong currents, or unexpected conditions can make it difficult for swimmers to remain above water.
+If a person is pulled from the water and is not breathing normally, cardiopulmonary resuscitation (CPR) may

 A man recognized for saving a life Read More »